Measurement of beauty-strange meson production in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV via non-prompt $\mathrm{D_s}^{+}$ mesons: Introduction

 Instead, low-$\pt$ heavy quarks experience a “Brownian motion”, which consists of a diffusion process occurring via multiple elastic interactions with low-momentum transfer~\cite{Svetitsky:1987gq}.
 Owing to the larger mass, beauty quarks diffuse less than charm quarks and have a longer relaxation time, which is expected to be proportional to the quark mass.
 Measurements of the heavy-flavour hadron production and azimuthal anisotropies can be exploited to constrain the spatial diffusion coefficient $D_s$ via the comparison with theoretical models based on the heavy-quark transport in a hydrodynamically expanding QGP~\cite{ALICE:2020iug,ALICE:2021rxa}.

 A precise description of the hadronisation process in the hot nuclear matter is crucial to understand the transport properties of the QGP~\cite{Rapp:2018qla}.
 The hadronisation mechanism of low and intermediate-$\pt$ heavy quarks is expected to be sensitive to the presence of a colour-deconfined medium, which could enable hadron formation via quark recombination in addition to the vacuum-like fragmentation.
 This leads to an enhancement of the production yield of heavy-flavour hadrons with strange-quark content relative to those of non-strange hadrons in Pb--Pb collisions compared to pp collisions, caused by the abundant production of strange--antistrange quark pairs in the QGP~\cite{Rafelski:1982pu,Koch:1986ud,Braun-Munzinger:2015hba}.
 Recent measurements of the production of prompt $\Ds$ mesons, i.e.~$\Ds$ mesons originating from the charm-quark hadronisation or decays of excited charm-hadron states, by the STAR~\cite{STAR:2021tte} and ALICE~\cite{ALICE:2018lyv,ALICE:2021kfc} Collaborations suggest a relevant role of the recombination mechanism in the charm-quark hadronisation.
 Similar studies in the open-beauty sector, conducted by the CMS Collaboration via the measurement of the $\Bs$-meson production relative to that of $\Bplus$ mesons, show a hint of enhanced production of strange over non-strange mesons~\cite{CMS:2018eso,CMS:2021mzx}.
 However, no firm conclusions can be drawn within the current uncertainties.
 Complementary information about the heavy-quark hadronisation in presence of the medium is provided by the measurements of charm baryons and charmonia in heavy-ion collisions~\cite{STAR:2019ank,ALICE:2021bib,CMS:2019uws,ALICE:2016flj,ALICE:2019lga,ALICE:2019nrq}.
+Recently, the production of heavy-flavour hadrons containing strange quarks was also investigated in high-multiplicity pp collisions~\cite{ALICE:2021npz,LHCb:2022syj}, following the observation of an enhanced production of strange and multi-strange hadrons with increasing charged-particle multiplicity in the light-flavour sector~\cite{ALICE:2016fzo}.

 In this Letter, the measurement of the production of $\Ds$ mesons originating from beauty-hadron decays (non-prompt) is reported for central (0--10\%) and semicentral (30--50\%) Pb--Pb collisions at a centre-of-mass energy per nucleon pair $\sqrtsNN=5.02~\TeV$.
 Non-prompt $\Ds$ mesons provide information about the diffusion and the energy loss of beauty quarks in the QGP.
 In addition, together with the measurement of non-prompt $\Dzero$ mesons, they have the potential to reveal the beauty-quark hadronisation mechanisms in the QGP, since in pp collisions about 50\% of non-prompt $\Ds$ mesons are produced in $\Bs$ decays~\cite{Zyla:2020zbs,ALICE:2021mgk}.
 Therefore, the non-prompt $\Ds$ $\pt$-differential production yield and $\RAA$ are compared with those of prompt $\Ds$ and non-prompt $\Dzero$ mesons, as well as with theoretical models based on beauty-quark transport in the QGP.